Skill-issue-coding/MLSM-labs/Lab4/Part3/README.md

 ## 1. Explain the TextRank algorithm and how it works

+Textrank divides the text into nodes, with each node being a sentence.
+For word extraction only nouns and adjectives are keep.
+Then it compares the amount of same/shared words in each node(sentence) to each other, building a graph.
+By comparing the words in the nodes to each other we get the edges, which are normalized so it does not favorize long sentences.
+Edges that are 0 does not create a connection.
+Then TextRank uses a variation of the pageRank walker that counts the number of weights (connections) each node has, More weights makes the node more important => higher score.
+The last step is that TextRank takes the nodes with highest score and uses them (in the same original order) as the summary based of how long the summery should be.

 TextRank is a graph-based ranking algorithm primarily used for extractive text summarization and keyword extraction.
 It’s inspired by PageRank (used by Google for ranking web pages) and works by identifying the most “important” sentences or words in a text.

 1. **Core idea**